Estimated reading time: 5 minutes

 This is why you need to pursue a job that gives you the freedom to work in diverse environments.

-As an RMA, you can work in a doctor’s office, a large hospital, or outpatient care centers.
+As an RMA, you can work in a doctor’s office, a large hospital, or an outpatient care center.
 You won’t spend the entire workday in one room.

 In addition to this, medical assistants have a fairly predictable or fixed work schedule.
 Unless you have a different arrangement with your employer, expect to work regular hours.
 No more stressing about being on-call when all you want to do is catch a deep snooze.